 Minimum Eligibility Criteria for appointment of Guarantee Broker

-The Guarantee Brokers should have presence in (Place of sale – Mandi/Location etc.) regulated by APMC.
-In case of States, where APMC Act has been repealed, the sale point may be identified.
+The Guarantee Brokers should have presence in (New Subzi Mandi Azadpur Delhi .) regulated by APMC New Subzi Mandi Azadpur Delhi.

-The Guarantee Brokers should have minimum (3) three years previous experience of marketing of onion/Horticulture Commodity in (Place of sale – Mandi/Location etc.)
+The Guarantee Brokers should have minimum 5 five years previous experience of marketing of onion/New Subzi Mandi Azadpur, Delhi.

-The Bidder should have reputation and clean record as a Guarantee Broker for sale of Onion at (Place of sale – Mandi/Location etc.).
+The Bidder should have reputation and clean record as a Guarantee Broker for sale of Onion at (APMC,New Subzi Mandi Azadpur Delhi preference may be given to those having prior experience of working as a Guarantee Broker for ant State /Central Govt.Body/PSU/Cooperative organization for sale of onion..

-The preference shall be given to the Bidder who have at least one Phar/ proper place, allotted by APMC/Mandi of his own or leased for sale of Onion at Onion Sheds of (Place of sale – Mandi/Location etc.)
+The preference shall be given to the Bidder who have at least one Phar/ proper place, allotted by APMC/Mandi Azadpur Delhi for sale of Onion at Onion Sheds of APMC New Subzi Mandi Azadpur Delhi.

-Annual Audited balance sheets for the last three years till FY 2024-25 shall be enclosed as supporting document to establish their credibility and performance.
+Annual Audited balance sheets for the last three years ended FY 2024-25 shall be enclosed as supporting document to establish their credibility and performance.

 Bidder should hold a valid Goods and Services Tax (GST) registration certificate, as applicable.